 Unfortunately, many commercial casualties also involve large dollar amounts, giving the insurer an incentive to drag its feet.
 That may happen for several reasons:

-- The insurer wants to keep its money as long as possible;
+- The insurer wants to keep its money as long as possible; as long as they have the money, it is drawing interest and working for them, not you.

-- The insurer hopes to exert pressure to induce a settlement on favorable terms;
+- The insurer hopes to exert pressure to induce a settlement on favorable terms; or

 - The insurer is genuinely interested in making sure that everything is in order before it forks over that huge sum of money.